the-codingphoenix/100-days-of-code/log.md

 ### Day 2: Sunday, June 16, 2024

 **Today's Progress**: I did the day 2 css challenge on 100DaysCss.
 The challenge is to create an animated menu button.

-**Thoughts** I had a challenge positioning the menu button in the center of the circle, still this was super fun.

 **Link(s) to work**
 1. [100DaysCSS](https://100dayscss.com/days/2/)